oddbird/oddsite/content/talks/advanced-css-workshop.rst

     date: [2019, 4, 16]
     adr: 'San Francisco, CA'
 brag: |
-  Learn a variety of **new and advanced CSS techniques** -- along with practical use-cases, integrations, and pitfalls.
+  Learn a variety of **new and advanced CSS techniques**, along with practical use-cases, integrations, and pitfalls.
 summary: |
-  From building beautiful sites, to maintaining complex design systems across applications, CSS is the web-language of design.
+  From building beautiful sites
+  to maintaining complex design systems across applications, CSS is the web-language of design.
   Like all web languages,